tylerneylon/math/self_repl_fns/self_repl_fns.md

 It may turn out that I can't find any functions that fit here, or that the *L*-systems distributions includes this case, or even that I can prove that no functions could exist here (as far as I know).

+TODO Add a note somewhere that the initial setup requires that the sum itself is
+     always the translation of an even function.

 # Temporary example content